yuwei2010/PocketFlow/docs/flow.md

 - `"approved"`: expense is approved, move to payment processing
 - `"needs_revision"`: expense needs changes, send back for revision
-- `"rejected"`: expense is denied, end the process
+- `"rejected"`: expense is denied, finish the process

 We can wire them like this: